cookie4566/odin-landing-page/README.md

 # odin-landing-page
-A landing page made from free stock images.
+A landing page made from a guide that uses free stock images.